10 Flowers to Plant Right Now

 Asters produce pretty daisy-like flowers in a range of colors and, depending on the species, are frost tolerant.
 In order to avoid diseases, don't plant annual asters in the same place year after year.
 Preferably plant in either full sun or partial shade in moist, well-drained soil.

 Cabbage and Kale

 Cosmos are very pretty flowers for the fall but cannot tolerate frost.
-They are drought tolerant and, depending on the variety, will grow from 1 to 3 feet tall.
+They are drought tolerant and depending on the variety, will grow from 1 to 3 feet tall.
 Prefer full sun.

 Another beautiful and easy to grow flower, daisies look best when planted in groups or clumps.
 They are rarely affected by pests or diseases and are frost tolerant.
 Plant in rich, well-drained soil with plenty of sunshine.

 A front yard favorite, snapdragons produce an abundance of flowers in bright colors and enjoy cool fall weather.
 They can tolerate a heavy frost.
-They grow 1.5 to 3 feet tall and enjoy full sun.
+They grow 1.5 to 3 feet tall and prefer full sun.

 These flowers will keep your garden looking fresh for the next couple months.
 As an aside, the fall is also prime time to start thinking about spring flowers.
 Plan ahead and plant spring bulbs in October.

 For gardening design, planting, and maintenance, hire an expert landscaping professional.